ofdryads/miniageOS/README.md

 - 🟡 macOS or WSL (possibly, may cause some issues that need workarounds)
 - ❌ Windows (will not work)

+## Instructions

-## Backstory and "mission statement"
+## Backstory and "mission statement", or, "why would anyone do this?"

 ???